MEDomics-UdeS/MEDomicsTools/README.md

 In Python, decorators are wrappers that are specified above a function definition with an @.
 The following is a list of common decorators used in Python:

-- @abstractmethod: To force a certain abstract method to be defined in child classes inheriting from an abstract parent class.
+- @abstractmethod: To force a certain abstract method to be defined in all child classes that inherit from an abstract parent class.
 ```python
 from abc import ABC